gchq/sleeper/docs/02-deployment-guide.md

 4) Change an instance/table property
 5) Get status reports (also see [checking the status of the system](06-status.md))

-This client will prompt you for things like your instance id as mentioned above and/or the name of the table you want to look at, the name of the property you want to update and its new value.
+This client will prompt you for things like your instance ID as mentioned above and/or the name of the table you want to look at.
+To adjust property values it will open a text editor for a temporary file.

-To run this client you can run the following command:
+You can run this client with the following command:

 ```bash
 ./scripts/utility/adminClient.sh ${INSTANCE_ID}